Give me all my CPF at 55, some cry.

 Having sufficient funds for retirement is a necessity as people live longer lives, and as our society ages rapidly with a smaller working population to support a growing pool of seniors.

-It has taken the government much effort to create the CPF of today that is so pro-retirement.
+It has taken the government much effort to create the schemes of today that are so pro-retirement.

 Don’t listen to the wrong people and be blind to the benefits of CPF and CPF LIFE.